Digital Volunteer Brigade

 - Over 10,000 rescues facilitated

 - Over 2,000 data points mapped on Puerto Rico: infrastructure conditions, water, food, shelter, medicine and relief supplies

 - Over 100 Zello Broadcasts in Spanish and English regarding real time conditions in Puerto Rico

 - Published dozens of health and safety information – on the internet and via social media

-Inspired by all the good we did as an ad-hoc group, and with the continued dedication and passion to help others, we came together to become a nonprofit organization called: Crowd Emergency Disaster Response Digital Corps. or CEDR Digital Corps for short.
+Inspired by all the good we did as an ad-hoc group, and with the continued dedication and passion to help others, we came together to create a nonprofit organization called: Crowd Emergency Disaster Response Digital Corps or CEDR Digital Corps for short.

 Our Volunteer and Leaders